How to Qualify for a Personal Loan: Are You a Good Candidate?

 “If your score is less than 640, you’re probably not going to find a very reasonable personal loan,” said Michael Kelley, a Cleveland-based certified financial planner.

-Borrowers with a credit score that’s 640 or higher may be eligible for interest rates as low as 3.34%, according to rates in MagnifyMoney’s personal loan marketplace (MagnifyMoney is a LendingTree company).
-Those who fall below a 640 credit score could end up paying anywhere from 5.99% to a whopping 35.99%.
+Borrowers with a credit score that’s 640 or higher may be eligible for APRs as low as 3.99%, according to rates in MagnifyMoney’s personal loan marketplace (MagnifyMoney is a LendingTree company).

 If a low score prevents you from securing a personal loan that has a reasonable interest rate, Morganelli says that bringing on a cosigner, if you have one available, could be the thing that tips the scales.
 If that’s not an option, it’s time to revisit why you’re seeking a personal loan to begin with (more on this in a minute).